zapier/visual-builder/docs/_docs/vs.md

 Zapier Platform UI is the easiest way to build new integrations in a web app.
 Add your app details, authentication settings, triggers, and actions in an online form, with help text and documentation links to help anytime you get stuck.
 You can test each part of your integration inside the visual builder, switch to code mode for advanced calls and response parsing, check logs and API response details, and rapidly iterate to build a complete new Zapier integration.
 It's an easy way for anyone with API experience to build Zapier integrations.

 Zapier CLI is the most advanced way to build integrations in your local development environment.
-Based on Node.js, Zapier CLI is a terminal-based app that helps you scaffold new integrations.
+Zapier CLI is a terminal-based app that helps you scaffold new integrations then code them in JavaScript using your local development environment and code editor.
 Once you've coded your app details, authentication, triggers, and actions into the Zapier app package, you can push your Zapier integration to Zapier's server, manage new versions, and invite collaborators all from the command line.
 It's a powerful way for engineers to build Zapier integrations in their standard development workflow.

 ![Zapier Platform UI and CLI comparison table](https://cdn.zapier.com/storage/photos/f79f4f8387cd0291d9bf9b0a74c82088.png)